Maude Apatow: Career

-2005–2015
+2005–2015: Career beginnings and comedies

 Apatow began acting at the age of seven with a role in her father Judd Apatow's 2005 comedy film The 40-Year-Old Virgin, though her scenes ultimately did not make the film's final cut.
 She then appeared in the 2007 film Knocked Up, which was also written, produced, and directed by her father.
 She and her younger sister Iris Apatow played Sadie and Charlotte, respectively, the daughters of their real-life mother Leslie Mann's character.
 She again appeared alongside her sister as the daughter of Mann's character in her father's 2009 film Funny People, playing the role of Mable.
 Apatow reprised her Knocked Up role in the 2012 spin-off sequel This Is 40, starring Mann and Paul Rudd's characters.
 For her performance in the film as Sadie, Apatow was nominated for the 2012 Phoenix Film Critics Society Award for Best Young Actress and the 2013 Young Artist Award for Best Performance in a Feature Film - Supporting Young Actress.

-After joining Twitter, Apatow was noted to have a large online following, which helped her become a contributor to Zooey Deschanel's website Hello Giggles as a writer and interviewer.
+After joining Twitter, Apatow was noted to have a large online following, which helped her become a contributor to Zooey Deschanel's website HelloGiggles as a writer and interviewer.
 Her work on the site as well as her acting roles earned her a spot on the Forbes 30 Under 30 list in 2012.
 Apatow's Twitter account was named one of the "Best Twitter Feeds of 2013" by Time magazine.
 In 2015, Apatow played an audience member in the film Pitch Perfect 2.
 That same year, she also recurred in the fourth season of the HBO comedy series Girls as Cleo.
 She appeared in three episodes of the series, on which her father was an executive producer.